 Bootstrap toolchains and bootable systems

 BuildStream can create full systems and complete toolchains from scratch, for a range of ISAs including x86_32, x86_64, ARMv7, ARMv8, MIPS.

 Please refer to the documentation for information about installing BuildStream, and about the BuildStream YAML format and plugin options.

 How does BuildStream work?¶

 BuildStream operates on a set of YAML files (.bst files), as follows:

-- Retrieves previously built elements (artifacts) from a local/remote cache, or builds the elements in a sandboxed environment using the instructions declared in the .bst files.
+- retrieves elements from cache if they are already built, or builds them in a sandboxed environment using the instructions declared in the .bst files

 How can I get started?¶

 The easiest way to get started is to explore some existing .bst files, for example: